 - Salt and pepper to taste

-Mix in cream of mushroom, Worcestershire sauce, milk, salt and pepper, bacon and ½ cup French onion crisps.
+Add cream of mushroom, Worcestershire sauce, milk, salt and pepper, bacon and ½ cup French onion crisps to large bowl with green beans.
 Mix until well combined.

 Pour into a greased 9x13 pan or a baking dish and bake for 30 minutes or until all sides are bubbling.